Payment Plan and Financial Aid Documents

 A withdrawal occurs when a student officially withdraws, drops out or otherwise fails to complete the program of study on or after the first day of classes.
 The official withdrawal date is determined by the college registrar.
 If a student requires a leave of absence, the student should contact the registrar and financial aid offices to identify procedures regarding and implications of such a request.

-The tuition, fees, room and board charges (institutional charges) for students who withdraw on or after the first day of regularly scheduled classes will be prorated on a daily basis over the first 60% of the enrollment period.
-Hesston College institutional aid will be reduced in the same percentage as institutional charges.
-No reduction of institutional charges will occur after 60% of the enrollment period is completed.
-Laboratory fees or clinical fees will be prorated based on percent of curriculum plan completed prior to withdrawal.
-College Bookstore charges, student health insurance or other personal costs are not prorated at withdrawal.
+The tuition, fees, room and board charges (institutional charges) for students who withdraw on or after the first day of regularly scheduled classes will be prorated on a daily basis over the first 60 percent of the enrollment period.
+Hesston College institutional aid will be reduced by the same percentage as institutional charges.
+No reduction of institutional charges will occur after 60 percent of the enrollment period is completed.
+Laboratory fees and clinical fees will be prorated based on percentage of curriculum plan completed prior to withdrawal.
+Bookstore charges, student health insurance and other personal costs are not prorated at withdrawal.

-Textbooks and supplies can be purchased online at or in the Bookstore.
-We encourage online orders for those wanting used books.
-Payment for textbooks and supplies can be made via credit card, cash or check or charged to the student’s account as long as the account is in good standing with the business office.
-Charges to student accounts can be made for textbooks and supplies only.
+Students may purchase textbooks and supplies online or in the Bookstore.
+The college encourages online ordering for those wanting used books.
+The Bookstore accepts payment by credit card, cash or check or charge to the student’s account (available only for textbook and supplies purchases) as long as the account is in good standing at the business office.

 Hesston College requires all students to have health insurance.
-For students not having a health insurance plan, the college offers a plan providing for basic medical coverage covering the period from time of enrollment in the plan (but no earlier than August 18, 2015) through August 17, 2016.
-This policy remains in effect and no refund is provided even if the student withdraws or graduates from Hesston College prior to August 17, 2016.
-The cost of this plan for 2014-15 was $1,277 and this plan cost has not yet been updated for 2015-16.
+For students without a health insurance plan, the college offers a plan that provides basic medical coverage from time of enrollment in the plan (but no earlier than Aug.
+15, 2016) through Aug.
+14, 2017.
+This policy remains in effect and no refund is provided even if the student withdraws or graduates from Hesston College prior to Aug.
+14, 2017.
+The cost of this plan for 2016-17 is $1,351.

-Hesston College requires that intercollegiate athletes submit evidence of health insurance coverage.
-If athlete is not covered under an individual or family health plan, the college requires that the student purchase the student health plan.
-Hesston College also covers all athletes with a supplemental/secondary athletic accident/injury policy that assists the athlete and families with expenses not covered by primary insurance.
+Hesston College requires intercollegiate athletes to submit proof of health insurance coverage.
+If an athlete is not covered under an individual or family health plan, the college requires that the student purchase the student health plan.
+Hesston College also requires athletes insured under the student health plan to purchase a supplemental/secondary athletic accident/injury policy that assists the athlete and families with expenses not covered by primary insurance.